crashdaddy/Computus/README.md

 # Computus
-This is the formula to calculate the date of Easter (Western) for whatever year you choose
+This is the javascript version of the formula to calculate the date of Easter (Western) for whatever year you choose